 You need your subscribers to receive a file with your Mailchimp campaign.
 You can’t find where to add an attachment to the email campaign.
-Read below to find out how to get the file to your contacts.
+Read below or watch the video to find out how to get the file to your contacts.

 Can I send a file attachment in Mailchimp?